The Good, The Bad and The Ugly of FIFO Work

-You might have a partner, father, brother, uncle, sister, friend, mum, or cousin that you only see every 2-4 weeks.
-Fly in fly out work has been booming since the 1980s which saw a rise in the production of minerals such as iron ore, copper, gold, petroleum and natural gas found offshore.
+Fly in fly out, or FIFO work has been booming since the 1980s which saw a rise in the production of minerals such as iron ore, copper, gold, petroleum and natural gas found offshore.
+You might have a partner, father, brother, uncle, sister, friend, mum, or cousin that you only see every 2-4 weeks because they work remotely.

 So, what is fly in fly out work?
-Basically, it is a way for companies to employ people in remote areas by flying them out to work temporarily.
+It is a way for companies to employ people in remote areas by flying them out to work temporarily.
 This is instead of relocating employees and their whole family permanently.

-This kind of work is most common in the mining regions of Australia like Western Australia, Central Queensland, Hunter Region in New South Wales, and Latrobe Valley in Victoria.
-However, Western Australia takes the cake as the largest mining region in the country and is where many of the FIFO workers go.
+This kind of work is most common in the mining regions of Australia like Western Australia, Central Queensland, the Hunter Region in New South Wales, and Latrobe Valley in Victoria.
+However, Western Australia is the largest of these in terms of total FIFO employees.

 What exactly is fly in fly out Australia?

-The reason they have weeks off at a time is that when they are ‘on’, they’re on the whole time.
-They get up, eat, work, eat, sleep and repeat.
-Sure they might have time to head into the closest town for a pint or 2 or 7.
-But the routine pretty much goes like that.
+The reason FIFO workers typically have weeks off at a time is that when they are 'on', they're on the whole time.
+They often get up, eat, work, eat, sleep and repeat.
+Downtime is existent but usually minimal.

 The rise of fly in fly out Australia

-Well, with entry-level pay starting around $80,000 a year, it’s not surprising that the number of people taking fly in fly out mining jobs has increased significantly over the years.
+With entry-level pay starting at around $80,000 a year, it's not surprising that the number of people taking fly in fly out mining jobs has increased significantly over the years.
 In 2015, 65% of the Australian workforce was made up of FIFO workers alone.

-The rise of the interest in FIFO lifestyle is mostly due to the fact that it is such high-paying work.
-Workers completely uproot their normal lifestyles to spend weeks at a time away from their friends and family because of the money.
-They’re either working to save for a house, pay off debts, fund their lavish lifestyles on their time off, support their families, fund other less-profitable ambitions or because they genuinely enjoy the work or the lifestyle.
+The rising interest in the FIFO lifestyle seems primarily because it is such high-paying work.
+Workers completely uproot their everyday lifestyles to spend weeks at a time away from their friends and family for the paycheck.
+They're either working to save for a house, pay off debts, fund their lavish lifestyles on their time off, support their families, fund other less-profitable ambitions or because they genuinely enjoy the work or the lifestyle.

-While these are all legitimate reasons to adopt such a taxing work life, many workers are taking much larger sacrifices.
+While these are reasons someone may consider taking a FIFO job, there are certainly drawbacks to this lifestyle.
 Around 86% of people with fly in fly out careers are in a relationship with someone they are leaving behind each time they go on site.
-What’s more is that 65% also have children at home.
-So, while FIFO workers are definitely bringing home the bacon, so to speak, is that bacon really worth the list of sacrifices many of these workers make for it?
-Should it be necessary for low to middle-class Australians to give up so much to make a decent buck?
+What's more is that 65% also have children at home.

 Is the pain worth the gain?

-If we were to ask any FIFO worker, there would likely be an even split between the yes’ and the nos.
-A study conducted by Mining People shows that there really are 2 sides.
-Some say that they sacrifice more than they gain and sometimes money shouldn’t be the highest priority.
-While the money is good and it offers the ability to travel, save and hit your stride, you miss out on a lot of life events that money can’t buy back.
+A study conducted by Mining People shows that people are conflicted on the subject.
+Some say that they sacrifice more than they gain, and sometimes money shouldn't be the highest priority.
+While the money is good and it offers the ability to travel, save and hit your stride, you miss out on a lot of life events that money can't buy back.

-On the other side, some say that they enjoy the opportunities FIFO work gives them that they wouldn’t otherwise have and that the roster is even more suited to their lifestyle.
-So, you see, it’s a double-edged sword.
-As with anything, there are pros and there are cons.
-Let’s look at a few.
+On the other hand, some say that they enjoy the opportunities FIFO work gives them.
+Many feel they wouldn't otherwise have these opportunities, and that the roster is even more suited to their lifestyle.
+Like with most things in life, there are pros, and there are cons.
+Let's look at a few.

 The Good, the Bad and the Ugly

-Let’s stick with the theme here and talk about the money.
-We know that the fly in fly out salary is enough to brighten even the dullest of bank accounts.
-Entry-level salaries start around $80,000 to $100,000 and only go up from there.
-The ability to earn that amount of money without spending half your adult life sitting in lecture halls is, unsurprisingly, appealing to many.
+For the sake of argument, we'll primarily focus on the financial side of FIFO work.
+We know that the fly in fly out salary is what would be considered 'generous'.
+Entry-level salaries start from around $80,000 to $100,000 and only go up from there.
+The ability to earn that amount of money without the need for a degree or lengthy resume is, unsurprisingly, appealing to many.

-Studies show that, depending on where you live in Australia, you need to be earning upwards of $70,000 to buy a house and keep up with the mortgage repayments without too much sweat off your back.
-If you live somewhere like Sydney or Melbourne, you’d want to have a household income of $130,000 to $150,000 a year.
-Now, imagine if you are a single income household with 2 kids to support.
+Studies suggest that, depending on where you live in Australia, you need to be earning upwards of $70,000 to buy a house and keep up with the mortgage repayments comfortably.
+If you live somewhere like Sydney or Melbourne, you'd want to have a household income of $130,000 to $150,000 a year.

-Or perhaps sending your kids to private school is a priority for you.
-Private schools in Australia can set you back anywhere between $15,000 and $37,000 a year.
-Plus the rent or the mortgage, plus all those other life expenses.
-The math just doesn’t add up.
+Or, perhaps sending your kids to private school is a priority for you.
+Private schools in Australia can set you back anywhere between $15,000 to $37,000 a year.

 Maybe your dream is to travel the world?
-Maybe you’re in debt from a failed business or you’re facing the aftermath of a crippling gambling addiction?
+Perhaps you're in debt from a failed business?
+Or, maybe you're just trying to work out your next career move?
 There is an endless list of reasons why earning the kind of money that FIFO work pays is a priority for many Australians.
-Luckily, the cash is not the only good thing about the work.
+Luckily, the cash is not the only good thing about the job.

 More of the good: